-The present study utilized first lactation performance records of 4,877 daughters belonging to 176 Jersey x Sahiwal crossbred bulls, maintained under the progeny testing program in Chittoor district, Andhra Pradesh, over 10 years (2014 to 2023).
+The data utilised in this study were collected from first lactation performance records of 4,877 daughters sired by 176 Jersey x Sahiwal crossbred bulls.
+These records were obtained from history and pedigree sheets of Jersey crossbred progeny maintained under a progeny testing program (PTP) by selected field farmers across 24 mandals of Chittoor district over a 10-year period (2014-2023).
 These records were analyzed to estimate variance components and genetic parameters for key lactation traits viz., 305-days milk yield (305-DMY), total milk yield (TMY), lactation length (LL) and peak yield (PY).
-The characteristics of data structure for various lactation traits of Jersey x Sahiwal crossbred cattle are summarized in Tables 1.
+Data collection started once the daughters matured and completed their first lactation.
+Since the female progeny born during or just prior to 2014 were not available for lactation, data from 2014 to 2015 could not be included.
+Additionally, records affected by culling, abortion, stillbirth or other pathological conditions were also excluded.